ssemyan/BirdQuiz/README.md

 # Bird Quiz

-A web-based bird identification practice application that tests your ability to identify birds.
-You can choose from premade lists of birds or paste your own list.
-Once a list is selected, the app displays images of a random bird seleted from the list and then presents 4 options (1 correct answer + 3 similar-looking birds as determined by Azure OpenAI GPT-4) and asks you to choose the correct name, helping you reinforce your bird ID skills.
+Bird Quiz is a web-based tool that tests your ability to identify birds by sight.
+You can choose from premade lists of birds or paste in your own.
+Once a list is selected, images are displayed of a randomly selected bird from the list, and you are given 4 choices (1 correct answer + 3 similar-looking birds as determined by GPT-4).
+Answers are checked, tallied, and another bird from the list is chosen, helping you reinforce your bird ID skills.

 ## Features